Team Up - 2 Hour Workshop

 • Demo: create a branch, make a change, switch back — the change is only on the branch

-• Students create their first branch
+• Students create a practice branch in their fork’s Codespace

 0:25-0:40 — Form Teams and Assign Work